Holmus/CapStat/SDD.md

 The part of the model that handles statistics uses a minimal data input.
 It uses only the throw sequences, and some simple information about the match.
 From that information, the statistics can deduce anything that is deducible about a game.

 #####2.1.5 Event handling
 During a match, a lot of events take place that other parts of a system want to be notified about.
+Rather than making the Match class handle these publisher-subscriber relations, which might be many, it delegates this work to an event bus.
+The clients that want to be notified of changes subscribe using the string keys that the Match class provides, and the match notifies the event bus when a change relating to a specific key has taken place.
+For example, if a client want to get notified when a match ends, it may do so by registering with the event bus using the MATCH_ENDED String constant in match.
+This approach has the added benefit of being reusable – the event bus can be used for many types of event handling, by any other class.
+It is strongly recommended that future classes also use the event bus rather than implement another version of the publisher subscriber pattern.

 2.2 Software decomposition